 The mission of NH EPSCoR is to advance New Hampshire's competitiveness in science and engineering by strategically investing in research infrastructure, promoting education in the STEM disciplines, and fostering partnerships with technology-based businesses that enhance job creation and economic development.
-Our program is administered by the Senior Vice Provost for Research at the University of New Hampshire with oversight by a 24-member Statewide Committee.
+Our program is administered by the Senior Vice Provost for Research at the University of New Hampshire with oversight by the 24-member NH Research & Industry Council.

 The NSF EPSCoR Research Infrastructure Improvement (RII) program has several investment strategies to improve academic research infrastructure in the areas of science and engineering, build collaborative teams of investigators, broaden participation by underrepresented groups in STEM fields, and train early-career scientists.
 NH EPSCoR has received seven RII awards.
 These funds have been used to expand broadband capacity, install equipment and testing facilities for academic research, and build partnerships with colleges and universities throughout the state to address environmental issues and develop education and training programs.

 Other NSF EPSCoR funding programs include co-funding of proposals submitted to NSF that have been merit-reviewed and recommended for award, but could not be funded without the combined leveraged support of EPSCoR, and support through workshops, conferences, and other events designed to explore opportunities in emerging areas of science and engineering.

 Other federal agencies have also adopted EPSCoR or EPSCoR-like programs: